OLSAS – University of Toronto

 The Personal Statement is also an opportunity to highlight your non-academic accomplishments and any circumstances that may have contributed to, or detracted from, your academic and non-academic success, such as:

-• the response to disadvantage due to adverse personal or socio-economic circumstances;
+• the response to disadvantage due to adverse personal or socio-economic circumstances,

-• the response to barriers faced by cultural (including racial and ethnic) or linguistic minorities; and
+• the response to barriers faced by cultural (including racial and ethnic) or linguistic minorities and

 You may want to write to the Committee about the different ways you see yourself contributing to the law school and legal community.

-We encourage Indigenous applicants to outline their identification with, involvement in, and connection to their communities in their personal statements or optional essays.
+We strongly encourage Indigenous applicants to outline their identification with, involvement in, and connection to their communities in their personal statements or optional essays.

 Optional Essay